-Name Bis-M Bis-Man Transit Board Address 3750 Eas 3750 East Rosser Ave, Bismarck, ND 58501 Name and Title of Accountable Executive Deidre Deidre Hughes, Executive Director Name of Chief Safety Officer (CSO) or Safety Management System (SMS) Executive NA Mode(s) of Service Covered by This Plan Bus; Route 5310, 5311) Bus; Paratra g., 5307, 5307, 5310, 5339 Mode(s) of Service Provided by the Transit Agency (Directly operated or contracted service) Modes: Fixed Route and Paratransit.
+Name Bis-M Bis-Man Transit Board Address 3750 E 3750 East Rosser Ave, Bismarck, ND 58501 Name and Title of Accountable Executive Deidre Deidre Hughes, Executive Director Name of Chief Safety Officer (CSO) or Safety Management System (SMS) Executive NA ΝΑ Mode(s) of Service Covered by This Plan List All FTAFixedFunding TypesRoute Bus;(e.g., 5307,Paratransit5310, 5311) 5307, 5310, 5339 Mode(s) of Service Provided by the Transit Agency (Directly operated or contracted service) Modes: Fixed Route and Paratransit.
 Bis-Man Transit use contracted labor to operate the revenue vehicles for both modes as well as the facility/vehicle maintenance.
 Does the agency provide transit services on behalf of another transit agency or entity?
-Yes Yes Description of Arrangement(s) transportation Lincoln commithat agreemer administrative dispatching, cu of revenue vel sit is contracted to provide public in services for the Bismarck, Mandan, and unities through the City of Bismarck.
-Under int, Bis-Man Transit provides staff for e duties.
-Facility and vehicle maintenance, ustomer services, as well as the operations hicles are contracted to another entity.
-The sit Facility and all vehicles are owned by the ck.
-Name and Address of Transit Agency or Entity for Which Service Is Provided 221 North Bismarck n 5th Street ND 58501
+Yes Description Arrangemer Bis-Man Transit is contracted to provide public transportation services for the Bismarck, Mandan, and Lincoln communities through the City of Bismarck.
+Un that agreement, Bis-Man Transit provides staff for administrative duties.
+Facility and vehicle maintenanc dispatching, customer services, as well as the operatic of revenue vehicles are contracted to another entity.
+Bis-Man Transit Facility and all vehicles are owned by City of Bismarck.
+Name and Address of Transit Agency or Entity for Which Service Is Provided City of Bismarck 221 North 5th Street Bismarck, ND 58501